manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

   from holopy.fitting.views import Dimer s = Dimer([Sphere(n, r), Sphere(n, r)], gap, beta, gamma, center)

-This contains the same number of paramters as a 2 sphere SphereCluster and fully specifies a SphereCluster, but provides a different set of knobs for the fitter to adjust.
+This contains the same number of parameters as a 2 sphere SphereCluster and fully specifies a SphereCluster, but provides a different set of knobs for the fitter to adjust.